 In partnership with Books for A Cause, Department of Social Welfare and Development, Philippine Daily Inquirer, Rotary Club of South Triangle and Siena Park Residences, DMCI Homes was able to reach out to over 500 children in Caloocan City, Parañaque City, Quezon City, and Makati City.

 MAYNILAD WATER SERVICES, INC.

-Since its inception in 2012, Daloy Dunong has converted close to 55,000 students into “Water Warriors” or champions for water, health and the environment.
+Since its inception in 2012, Daloy Dunong has visited more than 350 schools and was conducted in more than 50 activities outside of campuses, converting close to 110,000 kids into champions for water, health and the environment.

 Maynilad customers in Muntinlupa City, Parañaque City and Quezon City were taught how clean water and proper hygiene could help prevent dengue infestation in their homes.
 A total of 8 barangays were included in the campaign.

 Participants were taught how to assemble an Anti-Dengue Mosquito Trap—a simple, innovative and affordable way to fight dengue.
 Around 2,000 residents attended the trainings.